-PREFERENCE 1: DeKalb County Residency (2 point): The residency preference will be applied when the applicant household can demonstrate that they have a physical residence in DeKalb County, Illinois.
-Physical residence shall be defined as a domicile with a mailing address, other than a post box office box, OR the applicant family has the head, co-head or spouse working within DeKalb County for 30 or more hours on average per week.
+PREFERENCE 1: DeKalb County Residency (2 points): The residency preference will be applied when the applicant household can demonstrate that their primary physical residence is in DeKalb County, Illinois.
+Physical residence shall be defined as a domicile with a mailing address, other than a post office box, OR the applicant family has the head, or spouse or sole member working or the head, spouse or sole member has been hired to work within DeKalb County, Illinois.

-Verification: Residency will be verified when the applicant can produce three or more of the following: current lease, utility bills showing the current physical address, medical bills, DHS benefits verified within DeKalb County, child/children's enrollment in DeKalb County school, signed statement from employer indicating dates of employment, number of hours working, hourly wages, and anticipation of continuous employment or 3 items of mail such as car insurance bill, cell phone bill, credit card statement, etc. The mail items presented for proof of residency must be post marked within the last 30 days, and original pieces of mail must be provided.
+Verification: Residency will be verified when the applicant can produce three or more of the following: current lease, utility bills showing the current physical address, medical bills, DHS benefits verified within DeKalb County, Illinois, child/children's enrollment in DeKalb County school, signed statement from employer indicating dates of employment, or 3 items of mail such as car insurance bill, cell phone bill, credit card statement, etc. The mail items presented for proof of residency must be post marked within the last 30 days, and original pieces of mail must be provided.
 Handwritten or typed address on an envelope will not be accepted.

-PREFERENCE 2: Family Preference (1 Point): A person is considered eligible for this preference if either head or spouse has legal custody of a minor child or children.
-This preference is also extended to the ELDERLY (over age 62) or DISABLED families/individuals whose head of household or spouse are elderly or have a verified disability.
+PREFERENCE 2: Family Preference (1 Point): An applicant household is considered eligible for this preference if either heador spouse has legal custody of a minor child or children.
+This preference is also extended to applicant households whose head of household, spouse or solemember are ELDERLY (age 62 or older) or DISABLED (have a verified disability).

-Verification: Verification of the family preference is verified via confirmation of birth records, foster parent certifications through legal certifications legal adoption records, etc. (This preference is also extended to all elderly families and all families whose head or spouse is receiving income based on their disability.
-Verification of disability is accomplished through a current Social Security Disability Benefit letter or via Disability Verification from a licensed care provider i.e. physician, counselor, case manager, psychiatrist, psychologist, psychoanalyst, psychotherapist ..., etc.)
+Verification: Verification of the family preference is verified via confirmation of birth records, foster parent certifications through legal certifications, legal adoption records, etc. This preference is also extended to all households whose head, spouse or sole member is 62 or older or receiving income based on their disability.
+Verification of disability is accomplished through a current Social Security Disability Benefit letter or via Disability Verification from a licensed care provider i.e. physician, counselor, case manager, psychiatrist, psychologist, psychoanalyst, psychotherapist ..., etc.

-PREFERENCE 3: Working Preference (1 point): A family is considered eligible for this preference if either head or spouse is employed and working.
-This preference is also extended to the ELDERLY (over age 62) or DISABLED families/individuals whose head of household or spouse are elderly or have a verified disability.
+PREFERENCE 3: Working Preference (1 point): An applicant household is considered eligible for this preference if either head, spouse or sole member is employed and working.
+This preference is also extended to the applicant households whose head of household, spouse or solemember is ELDERLY (age 62 or older) or DISABLED (have a verified disability).

-Verification: Employment will be verified by at least 2 current, consecutive paycheck stubs, signed statement from employer indicating dates of employment, number of hours working, hourly wages, and anticipation of continuous employment or theworknumber.com.
-(This preference is also extended to all elderly families and all families whose head or spouse is receiving income based on their disability.
-Verification of disability is accomplished through a current Social Security Disability Benefit letter or via Disability Verification from a licensed care provider i.e. physician, counselor, case manager, psychiatrist, psychologist, psychoanalyst, psychotherapist, etc.)
+Verification: Employment will be verified by at least 4 current, consecutive paycheck stubs, signed statement from employer indicating dates of employment, number of hours working, hourly wages, and anticipation of continuous employment or verification through theworknumber.com.
+This preference is also extended to all elderly families and all families whose head, spouse or sole member is receiving income based on their disability.
+Verification of disability is accomplished through a current Social Security Disability Benefit letter or via Disability Verification from a licensed care provider i.e. physician, counselor, case manager, psychiatrist, psychologist, psychoanalyst, psychotherapist, etc.

-PREFERENCE 5: Rent Burden (1point): In order to qualify for this preference, a family must be paying more than 50% of family income for rent.
-An applicant does not qualify for a rent burden preference if either of the following is applicable:
+PREFERENCE 4: Rent Burden (1 point): In order to qualify for this preference, the applicant household must be paying more than 50% of total household income for rent and utilities.
+An applicant household does not qualify for a rent burden preference if either of the following is applicable: